finlaywashere/MotorolaCPSCodeplugBypass/README.md

 # Motorola CPS Password Bypass Patch

-These instructions will walk you through how to patch Motorola CPS 16.0.828.0 to bypass all codeplug password restrictions.
+These instructions will walk you through how to patch Motorola CPS 16.0.828.0 and CPS 2.146.122.0 to bypass all codeplug password restrictions.
 It may work for other versions but hasn't been tested.

 ## Pre-Requisite Requirements